Njiraini/my-portfolio/README.md

-# Data Analyst
+# Data Analytics

-## Introduction
+## Who am I?
-Result-driven and assiduous professional in analytics and business intelligence visualization.
-Skilled with a broad range of analytical tools accompanied with critical & analytical thinking, business and commercial acumen, and problem-solving skills.
-Additionally, I am adept at report writing and presenting findings and with proven practical knowledge of advanced analytical tools such as relational database (MYSQL), VBA, Ms Excel, Ms Power BI, IBM, SPSS and R. I have proven experience as a collaborative player in a fast-paced environment and willingness to go the extra mile to achieve corporate goals with experience in integrating software and programs related to data services.
+* I am a result-driven and assiduous professional in Data analytics.
+* I am a seasoned skillsman with a broad range of analytical tools (R, Python, Excel) accompanied with critical & analytical thinking, business and commercial acumen, and problem-solving skills.
+* I am adept at results communication and presenting findings and with proven practical knowledge of advanced visialization tools such as PowerBI and Tableau.
+* I have proven experience as a collaborative player in a fast-paced environment and willingness to go the extra mile to achieve corporate goals with experience in integrating software and programs related to data services.

 ## Education
 #### BACHELOR OF SCIENCE (BSc) STATISTICS
 ##### JOMO KENYATTA UNIVERSITY OF AGRICULTURE AND TECHNOLOGY | Kenya | 2018
-Key Modules:
+Key Modules covered:
-- Theory of Estimation
+* Theory of Estimation
-- Probability and Statistics
+* Probability and Statistics
-- Statistical Programming
+* Statistical Programming
+* Hypotheses Testing
-- Research Methodology and Project Management
+* Research Methodology and Project Management
-- Entrepreneurship
+* Entrepreneurship

 ## Professional Experience
-#### BURN MANUFACTURING (since 2019- current)
+#### BURN MANUFACTURING (since 2019- todate)
-##### Data Lead
+##### Data Lead (Jan-2023-todate)
 Oversee all data operations related to the support of the field ops & commercial departments including dashboards creation and maintenance, regular reporting, big data analytics etc.
 ###### Key Accomplishments: